 Just like Saruman knew simple arrows launched at the Hornburg fortress would avail little, so too does the kingdom of man know that something more powerful and seismic is necessary.
 Long standing institutions don’t fall easily, but they do fall when the foundations of truth are swept away.
 In the next few posts, we will examine social constructionism and see how it is fitted to do this disruptive work.

 This post was written by Rick Mingerink, a member of the Grandville Protestant Reformed Church in Michigan.
-Rick is also the principal at Adams Christian School.
+Rick is also a principal at a Christian school in West Michigan.
 If you have a question or comment for Rick, please do so in the comment section.